‘Much-loved’ elderly man stabbed to death in mobility scooter named

 Another shopkeeper said: “He was often outside the station playing his accordion.”

-Frasley Coutinho, who lives in Greenford, west London, opposite where the attack happened, said he saw the victim surrounded by a group of young boys.
+Frasley Coutinho, who lives opposite where the attack happened, said he saw the victim surrounded by a group of young boys.

 He said: “I saw a couple of people gathering around him and then he drove past and stopped further up, and then there was a group of young boys around him.”